* denotes the steps that should be done in fluoroscopy.

-If a previous pigtail catheter can not be pulled out after loosening of the pigtail threads, it may help to cut off the threads by the external tip, or even cutting off the entire external tip in order to hopefully loosen the threads.
+If a previous pigtail catheter can not be pulled out after loosening of the pigtail threads, it may help to cut off the pigtail threads by the external tip, or even cutting off the entire external tip, which may loosen the threads.

 - Position of the previous catheter.

 - Absence of complications, or a description thereof.